 Rhetorical question: ask a philosophical question that doesn’t require an answer but makes the reader contemplate their point of view.
 However, some professors advocate against using rhetorical questions in academic essays, saying that an essay should not give answers in the form of more questions.
 Hence, it’s better to use it for more informal or creative writing, such as persuasive or argumentative papers.

 Riddle or joke: begin with a witty joke or give your readers a riddle with an unexpected answer.
-This may not be the easiest way to open an essay, but it can have a great impact if done well.
-It’s better to experiment with this one when writing less formal types of essays.
+This may not be the easiest way to open an essay, but it can greatly impact if done well.
+It’s better to experiment with this one when writing less formal essays.

 Final Tips on How to Begin an Essay